navikt/kafka-sandbox/README.md

         ./run produce 3

-    After quitting there will be somewhere between 7 messages present on the topic, including the `null` message in the middle.
+    After quitting there will be 7 messages present on the topic, including the `null` message in the middle.

 5. Start Spring Boot app with retrying error handler that should give up after 2 retries: